Write-Ahead Log (WAL)¶

 -

-Use appropriate durability mode
+Use bulk-load durability intentionally

 Troubleshooting¶